erickillian/car-comparer/README.md

 ## Current Limitations

 The biggest limitation of this project seems to be access to public data.
 Most data seems to cost money to access apis, and most free datasources are not complete or recent.
+I also still need a source of car sales data or at least current car price data to be added to the site.

 ## TODO: